top of page

 He strives for authenticity in artwork that not only evokes an impression of time and place, but implies a story that connects them to ourselves.
 He likes to incorporate western history, mountain lore, and cowboy mythology in his work.

-A graduate of the University of Wyoming, Mark returned to his hometown of Cody where he worked with acclaimed artist Harry Jackson, his mentor and friend.
+A graduate of the University of Wyoming, Mark returned to his hometown of Cody, Wyoming where he worked with acclaimed artist Harry Jackson, his mentor and friend.
 In 2002 he accepted an art teaching position with the Natrona County schools.
-Now retired, he paints full time and teaches part time with workshops, Casper College Community Education classes ,and Nicolaysen Art Museum education programs.
-He divides his time between studios in Casper, Wyoming and Kelly in Jackson Hole.
+Now retired, he enjoys more time to paint and explore the natural wonder of his home in Wyoming.

 bottom of page